rtshkmr/mothernotes/security/webappSecurityNotes.md

 ### week 3: using sqlmap

-# day 4: authentication, cracking passwords and injections (command and sql injections)
+# day 4: authentication, cracking passwords and code injections

 * encoding was never intended to secure things, it's mainly to prevent interference in characters...